 Uruguay has restrictions in the frequencies between 902 MHz and 928 MHz.
 LARCG will help determine if these restrictions apply to your equipment and help you obtain exceptions if possible.

-For products that do not require approval in Uruguay, the Agencies will provide a No Homologation letter to have for your records and to avoid any issues with Customs upon importation of the equipment.
+For products that do not require approval in Uruguay, regulatory agencies will provide a No Homologation letter to have for your records and to avoid any issues with Customs upon importation of the equipment.

 Type C plugs are most commonly used in South America, Asia, and Europe (except the United Kingdom, Ireland, Cyprus and Malta), and are rated at 2.5 Amps.
 They operate on AC current at 220 – 240 Volts.
 Probably the most widely used international plug, CEE 7/16 or Europlug, features two 4 mm round pins measuring 19 mm in length, which are spaced 17.5 mm apart at the tip and 18.6 mm apart from the center point of each pin’s base.
 10 mm long insulated sleeves slightly cover the base of the pins; however, they are relatively flexible which allows the plug to mate with any socket that accepts 4.0 – 4.8 mm round contacts on 17.5 – 19 mm centers.
 As a class II plug, the Europlug is generally limited to applications that require 2.5 amps or less.
 Note: whereas type C plugs are very commonly used, this is not the case for type C sockets, as these sockets are older and not grounded.
 Most counties now require grounded sockets to be installed in new buildings; and as such, the sockets have become illegal almost everywhere – they are being replaced by type E, F, J, K or N. To be clear, only the sockets have become illegal; the plugs remain in use.